 Instructions

-- Trim off extra fat from the steaks and put them in a resealable plastic bag.
-Add 4 Tbsp (¼ cup) of the marinade to the bag.
-Tightly sealed up and keep in the fridge for 30 minutes.
+- Trim off the extra fat from 2 beef ribeye steak and put them in a resealable plastic bag.
+Add 4 Tbsp (¼ cup) of the teriyaki sauce to the bag to use as marinade.
+Tightly seal the bag and marinate in the refrigerator for 30 minutes.
+Remove the bag with the steaks from the refrigerator and let the meat return to room temperature before cooking.

-- Normally in Japan, teriyaki sauce is thin but American teriyaki sauce is always thick.
-If you prefer thick teriyaki sauce, combine potato starch (cornstarch) and water and whisk well in a small bowl.
+- Meanwhile, heat the teriyaki sauce.
+Normally in Japan, teriyaki sauce is thin.
+However, American teriyaki sauce is often thick.
+If you prefer a thick sauce, combine ½ tsp potato starch or cornstarch and 1 tsp water and whisk well in a small bowl.

 - In a large pan, add the teriyaki sauce and bring it to simmer for 15 seconds.
 If you prefer not to add the slurry, remove the pan from the heat and set aside.

-- For thick teriyaki sauce, stir in the starch mixture to the sauce and whisk till thicken.
+- For thick teriyaki sauce, add the starch slurry to the sauce and whisk over heat until thickened.
 Remove the pan from heat and set aside.

-- Before cooking the meat, make sure the meat in the marinade is at room temperature.
-In a cast-iron skillet or a frying pan, heat oil on medium-high heat.
-When the pan is hot, remove the steaks from the marinade and pat dry with a paper towel before cooking to prevent steaming.
+- Before cooking the meat, make sure the steaks in the marinade are at room temperature.
+In a cast-iron skillet or frying pan, heat 1 Tbsp neutral oil on medium-high heat.
+When the pan is hot, remove the steaks from the marinade and pat them dry with a paper towel to prevent steaming.

-- Pour 2 Tbsp of Teriyaki Sauce over each steak.
-The sauce gets bubbly and gives a nice glaze over the steaks.
+- Pour 2 Tbsp of the teriyaki sauce over each steak.
+The sauce gets bubbly and gives the steaks a nice glaze.

 - Remove the steaks from the pan to a plate before the sauce starts to burn.
-Let the steaks rest to allow succulent juices to distribute for 5-10 minutes before slicing.
+Let the steaks rest for 5–10 minutes to allow the succulent juices to redistribute before slicing.

-- In Japan it’s not unusual to serve steaks with chopsticks.
-We eat steaks along with a bowl of rice.
-If you plan to serve in Japanese style, carefully slice the steaks into thin pieces.
+- In Japan, it’s not unusual to serve steak slices to eat with chopsticks.
+We eat steak along with a bowl of rice.
+If you plan to serve in the Japanese style, carefully slice the steaks into thin pieces.

-- I sprinkle a little bit of roasted sesame seeds and chopped green onions on top of the steak for decoration.
-Serve the leftover Teriyaki Sauce on the table for extra drizzle.
+- I sprinkle 1 tsp toasted white sesame seeds and 1 green onion/scallion (chopped) on top of the steak for garnish.
+Serve the remaining Teriyaki Sauce at the table and drizzle on top.

 To Store